Members visit free all year! Join or renew today.

 Avoid the line!Print your ticketsat home.

 The Philadelphia Zoo has been a leader in the conservation of this endangered species since the Guam Bird Rescue Project was initiated in 1983.
-The Zoo currently holds nine Guam kingfishers (four males, three females, and two unsexed juveniles), although most of them live off-exhibit to encourage breeding.
+The Zoo currently holds eight Guam kingfishers (four males and four females), although most of them live off-exhibit to encourage breeding.
 The most recent chick hatched on July 16, 2015!
 The most recent chick hatched on April 23, 2016!
 Learn more about Philadelphia Zoo's kingfisher conservation projects.